izuzak/github_issue_stats/README.md

 # Roadmap

+* Generalize way for definig scopes and labels, perhaps just as a `--query` parameter which would take any [GitHub issues search query](https://help.github.com/articles/searching-issues/) as input and then that would be used directly when collecting stats.
+That would allow for a more powerful way to define queries for which stats are collected.

 * Markdown tables could be nicer.

 * Catch exceptions from API responses, e.g. 401s or 404s, and recover gracefully.